annappo/GPS-Tutorial/README.md

 This tutorial has two objectives:

 - On the one hand, it is intended as an introduction to satellite navigation using the *Global Positioning System* (GPS).
 The programming of a *Software Defined Radio* (SDR) is used to demonstrate how the radio signals sent by the GPS satellites can be received and processed.
 For this purpose, the text is structured in the style of an *interactive tutorial* (JupyterLab notebook) with short explanations and code examples.
+The systematic approach with step-by-step description of fundamentals and computer code is well suited as a accompanying material for introductory courses at colleges and universities.

 - On the other hand, the text shall serve as documentation of a Python program for real-time GPS tracking.
 The code is developed and commented on the basis of many examples and then integrated as Python classes into the scripts.
 The final program for real-time positioning and tracking has been published separately on Github: [https://github.com/annappo/GPS-SDR-Receiver](https://github.com/annappo/GPS-SDR-Receiver "GPS-SDR-Receiver").